rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/synology/dsm-7/_index.en.md

 If you still can't find the setting, Google search `{Router brand} + port forwarding` or `{Router model} + port forwarding`.
 If this device is from your ISP, ask them.

 Open these required ports:
+  * `21114` TCP for web console, only available in Pro version
   * `21115` `TCP` For NAT type test
   * `21116` `TCP` TCP hole punching
   * `21116` `UDP` Heartbeat/ID server
   * `21117` `TCP` Relay
+  * `21118/21119` TCP for web socket if you want to run web client